sulemanmalik04/INTERNPROVE_CS_02/README.md

 # INTERNPROVE_CS_02
-Certainly!
-I'll provide you with a step-by-step guide and a Python script for a Password Complexity Checker that assesses the strength of a password based on various criteria.
+A step-by-step guide and a Python script for a Password Complexity Checker that assesses the strength of a password based on various criteria.
 This tool will provide feedback to users on their password's strength.

 Step-by-step guide: